-5.4.1 Collecting IPMB Traces in Unattended Mode
+5.4.1 Collecting IPMI Traces on IPMB-0 in Unattended Mode

 In unattended mode, a trace is collected into a target-local file, transferred to the analyzer host, and then read and analyzed using the trace analyzer.

 The following stepwise procedure shows how to collect an unattended trace and open it for analysis in the GUI.
 The GUI-specific steps are followed by corresponding guidance for opening the trace for analysis in tshark.